fastify/github-action-merge-dependabot/README.md

 ### `target`

 _Optional_ A flag to only auto-merge updates based on Semantic Versioning.
-Default to `major` merge.
+Default to `any` merge.
 Possible options are:

 `major, premajor, minor, preminor, patch, prepatch, prerelease or any`.
 Defaults to `any`.